-As for prolonging use, if you were to burn your candle every day using this rule, it will last anywhere between 17 and 23 days for a candle with a burn time of up to 70 hours.
-This sure beats burning a candle all day and only getting a couple days of use out of it!
+As for prolonged use, if you were to burn your candle every day using this rule, it will last anywhere between 17 and 23 days for a candle with a burn time of up to 70 hours.
+This sure beats burning a candle all day and only getting a couple of days of use out of it!

 4. Put a lid on it.
 After the candle has reached room temperature and has had an opportunity to solidify, replace the lid.
-Adding the lid, will keep the candle free from dust, debris and an impromptu chorus of snap, crackle, pop, which mind you, will not be delivered by a trio of cereal mascots.
+Adding the lid will keep the candle free from dust, debris and an impromptu chorus of snap, crackle, pop, which mind you, will not be delivered by a trio of cereal mascots.

 5. Refrain from turning your candle into a bonfire.
 What was once a beautiful candle with loads of potential is now contained with unsightly debris and used matches embedded within the solidified wax.

 This layout does nothing but acts as a breeding ground for inciting a small fire near the candle’s flame.
 Not the best method for toasting marshmallows, right?